axibase/axibase-charts/syntax/alert-expression.md

 ## Example

 * Change bar color to `RED` if the threshold is exceeded.
-* If the threshold is within the normal range, but was violated at least once during the last hour, change the bar color to `YELLOW`.
+* If the threshold is within the normal range, but is violated at least once during the last hour, change the bar color to `YELLOW`.
 * Otherwise, apply `GREEN` as the color.

 ```ls